skasim/gutenberg_scifi/readme.md

 ## To Set Up

-first pip install requirements into a virtualenv called scifi
+pip install requirements into a virtualenv called scifi pip install gutenberg

 ## To Run

-Run in terminal by **admin.py**
+Run in terminal by **admin_gender.py**